owenkobasz/spindle/README.md

-# WPRB Playlist Scraper
+# WPRB Playlist Helper

+I made this little tool as part of a larger effort to move away from streaming and rebuild a local music library.
+Its scope is very niche and small at this point because I basically wanted to have a way to easily create local copies of playlists from my favoirte radio shows.
+I've been increasingly appreciative of human curated content recently and public radio is one of the most powerful places for that.
+This app is designed to scrape a playlist, help you fill in any gaps within your local library, and then export a copy to a given place.
+I'm using it for loading SD cards to be used as playlist/album holders (cartridge-CDs if you will) for a Fiio Echo Mini, but the process is pretty general and it whould work with other public playlists as well.

-A Python tool to scrape playlists from WPRB (and other Spinitron-based playlist sites), match tracks against your local music library, and create organized playlist folders with numbered tracks.
+TL/DR: A Python tool to scrape playlists from WPRB (and other Spinitron-based playlist sites), match tracks against your local music library, and create organized playlist folders with numbered tracks.

 ## Features